tjfisher19/fa23_hw3_AddItUp/README.md

 Fall 2023 STA 308 HW3 - Solution Set

-This repo includes two implementations of the `AddItUp()` function assigned from Homework #3.
+This repo includes two implementations, (AddItUp_a_solution.R) and (AddItUp_modularized.R) of the `AddItUp()` function assigned from Homework #3.
 The description of the function from the assignment is below.

 ## Directions